Meet Google’s consent requirements for EU, UK, and Switzerland with our Google-certified CMP for WordPress Buy Now

 • analytics_storage – New addition to GCM V2.
 This parameter manages analytics cookies.

 • ad_personalization – This parameter decides if personalized ads, like remarketing campaigns, can be turned on.
-It follows user preferences on personalized ads, based on the consent given or denied via your site’s cookie banner.
+It follows user preferences on customized ads, based on the consent given or denied via your site’s cookie banner.

 • functionality_storage – This parameter is related to the functionality of the website or app, such as language settings.